 One type of imperfectly competitive market is called monopolistic competition.
 Monopolistically competitive markets feature a large number of competing firms, but the products that they sell are not identical.
 Consider, as an example, the Mall of America in Minnesota, the largest shopping mall in the United States.
-In 2010, the Mall of America had 24 stores that sold women's "ready-to-wear" clothing (like Ann Taylor and Coldwater Creek), another 50 stores that sold clothing for both men and women (like Banana Republic, J. Crew, and Nordstrom's), plus 14 more stores that sold women's Secret).
+In 2010, the Mall of America had 24 stores that sold women's "ready-to-wear" clothing (like Ann Taylor and Coldwater Creek), another 50 stores that sold clothing for both men and women (like Banana Republic, J. Crew, and Nordstrom's), plus 14 more stores that sold women's specialty clothing (like Motherhood Maternity and Victoria's Secret).
 Most of the markets that consumers encounter at the retail level are monopolistically competitive.

-202. Reading: Monopolistic Competition
+211. Reading: Monopolistic Competition